vs Cin7Vendor comparison

 When to choose LineNow

-You're an SMB owner-operator or 1–50 person team.
-Your primary procurement pain is the supplier-side workflow — deciding what to order, sending POs, parsing replies, posting bills correctly.
+You're an operator or lean buying team.
+Your primary procurement pain is the supplier-side workflow — deciding what to order, sending POs, parsing replies, receiving against what changed, and posting bills correctly.
 You don't need a B2B storefront because your sales channels (Shopify, Square, Toast, Faire, Clover) handle that.
-You'd rather have $50/month flat than scale up Cin7 tiers as you grow.
-You'd rather have closed-loop AI on supplier replies than mid-market scaffolding.
+You'd rather have a flat procurement workflow than scale into inventory-suite tiers before you need them.
+You'd rather have a living PO record than mid-market scaffolding.

 The honest distinction